Lecture notes on the formation and early evolution of planetary systems: Planet Formation

 Given these consideration, when will a disk fragment? \citet{gammie01} used both analytic arguments and local numerical simulations to identify the {\em cooling time} as the control parameter determining whether a gravitationally unstable disk will fragment.
 For an annulus of the disk we can define the equivalent of the Kelvin-Helmholtz time scale for a star,

 where $U$ is the thermal energy content of the disk per unit surface area.
-Then for an ideal gas equation of state with $\gamma = 5/3$ the boundary for fragmentation is: \begin{itemize} \item $t_{\rm cool} \lesssim 3 \Omega^{-1}$ --- the disk fragments. \item $t_{\rm cool} \gtrsim 3 \Omega^{-1}$ --- disk reaches a steady state in which heating due to dissipation of gravitational turbulence balances cooling. \end{itemize} This condition is intuitively reasonable.
+Then for an ideal gas equation of state with $\gamma = 5/3$ \citet{gammie01} found that the boundary for fragmentation is: \begin{itemize} \item $t_{\rm cool} \lesssim 3 \Omega^{-1}$ --- the disk fragments. \item $t_{\rm cool} \gtrsim 3 \Omega^{-1}$ --- disk reaches a steady state in which heating due to dissipation of gravitational turbulence balances cooling. \end{itemize} This condition is intuitively reasonable.
 Spiral arms resulting from disk self-gravity compress patches of gas within the disk on a time scale that is to order of magnitude $\Omega^{-1}$.
 If cooling occurs on a time scale that is shorter that $\Omega^{-1}$, the heating due to adiabatic compression can be radiated away, and in the absence of extra pressure collapse is likely.
-It is also worth noting that although the above condition was derived locally, global simulations show that it provides a good approximation to the stability of protoplanetary disks more generally \cite{rice03b}.
+The above condition was derived locally, but initial global simulations suggested that it provides a good approximation to the stability of protoplanetary disks more generally \cite{rice03b}.
 One can also express the fragmentation boundary in terms of a {\em maximum stress} that a self-gravitating disk can sustain without fragmenting \cite{gammie01}.
 Writing this in terms of an effective $\alpha$ parameter, $\alpha_{\rm max} \simeq 0.06$ \cite{rice05}.

 In a real disk, the cooling time is determined by the opacity and by the mechanism of vertical energy transport: either radiative diffusion or convection.
 Using a disk model, one can then estimate analytically the conditions under which a disk will become unstable to fragmentation \citep{rafikov05,levin07,rafikov09,clarke09}.
 For standard opacities, the result is that fragmentation is expected only at quite large radii of the order of 50 or 100~AU.
+On these scales a large reservoir of mass is typically available locally and the likely outcome would be very massive planets or brown dwarfs \citep{stamatellos09}.
 At smaller radii the disk may still be gravitationally unstable, but the instability will saturate prior to fragmentation and, instead, contribute to angular momentum transport.
-The upshot is that whether fragmentation will occur boils down to a question about the {\em size of the disk}, which is itself determined by the star formation process.
-Molecular cloud cores that have a significant degree of rotational support ($\beta \gtrsim 10^{-2}$) will collapse to form disks that are potentially large enough to fragment at their outer edges, whereas less rapidly rotating cores (or cores that experience significant magnetic braking during collapse) yield compact disks that are everywhere stable \citep{rice10}.